Kirsty Robertson

 Selected publications

 Kirsty Robertson.
-Tear-Gas Epiphanies: Protest, Museums, Culture, McGill-Queen’s University Press, Spring 2019.
+Tear-Gas Epiphanies: Protest, Museums, Culture, McGill-Queen’s University Press, Spring 2019, 432 pages (winner of the Melva Dwyer award).

 Lynda Jessup, Erin Morton, Kirsty Robertson, eds.
 Negotiations in a Vacant Lot: Studying the Visual in Canada, McGill-Queen’s University Press, 2014.
 312 pages.